 Abstract

-Loneliness is a complex multicausal system with many adverse (mental) health effects.
-Most interpretations of loneliness describe subjective loneliness as an individual pathology, leading to a lack of focus on network interactions.
-However, research has found that, like other conditions, loneliness tends to cluster in social networks, possibly due to social processes such as homophily (i.e., the increased propensity to befriend like-minded people) and induction (i.e., influencing others) .
-Induction consists of three pathways.
-First, the behavioral pathway states that loneliness can lead individuals to act less trustingly and more hostile toward others, potentially harming relationships and perpetuating loneliness.
+Loneliness is quickly growing in our aging societies and has many adverse (mental) health effects, but is still insufficiently studied as a complex multicausal system outcome.
+Subjective loneliness is mostly studied as an individual pathology, leading to a lack of attention to network interactions.
+However, early network research has found that, like other conditions, subjective loneliness tends to cluster in social networks and explains this by social processes such as homophily (i.e., the increased propensity to befriend like-minded people) and induction (i.e., influencing others) .
+Here, loneliness induction is explained by three pathways.
+First, the behavioral pathway states that loneliness can lead individuals to act less trusting and more hostile toward others, potentially harming relationships and perpetuating loneliness.
 Second, the cognitive pathway states that loneliness can arise from a discrepancy between the expectation and perception of one’s connection to their social network.
 Finally, the emotional contagion pathway states that individuals may experience a convergence of emotions through nonverbal communication.
-This study uses an agent-based model to simulate these influences and explore interplay in forming loneliness clusters within social networks.
-Homophily is encoded by initializing static networks with predefined modularity based on fixed labels, enabling the analysis of the effects of homophily on various combinations of inductive processes over time.
-The model could replicate empirical findings of three degrees of influence identified by ; however, they were found to be prevalent across most networks, aligning with the results of .
-Therefore, these influence metrics prove uninformative in disentangling causal mechanisms.
-Additionally, we discovered that inductive pathways only contribute to loneliness clustering when a certain level of homophily already exists within the network.
-Lastly, our results indicate that each inductive pathway displays distinct dynamics and that the cognitive route is the most dominant predictor of clustering.
-These findings suggest that the social context of an individual could be crucial in developing loneliness, highlighting the need for interventions targeting individuals and their social networks.
+We develop an agent-based model to simulate these pathways and explore their interplay in forming loneliness clusters within social networks.
+This allows analysis of the effects of homophily on various combinations of inductive processes over time.
+The model replicates the empirical findings on clustering of loneliness and that individuals may increase not only the likelihood of their friends experiencing loneliness (first-degree) but also their friends’ friends (second-degree) and even their friends’ friends’ friends (third-degree) The cognitive pathway turns out to be the most dominant predictor for this clustering.
+However the three induction pathways prove uninformative in disentangling causal mechanisms as these only contribute to loneliness clustering when a certain level of homophily already exists within the network.
+Our modeling study adds to the understanding on clustering of subjective loneliness and shows that the alleviation of health and wellbeing effects of loneliness in our aging societies cannot be realized by focusing on individual-level factors alone but may benefit from implementing social network dynamics of loneliness.

 Human behavior, Mental health, Social influence, Homophily, Agent-based modeling